Bridge Project

 • speech with 3dB vehicle noise

 You can also listen to the following audio files with different SNR values of babble noise, which are performed by a male speaker with sadness emotion.
-The clean speech data is also listed.
+The clean speech data is also provided.

 • clean data